RSE-Sheffield/pando-python/episodes/profiling-functions.md

     traceback.print_stack()
 ```

 The first line states the file and line number where `a()` was called from (the last line of code in the file shown).
-The second line states that it was the function `a()` that was called, this could include it's arguments.
+The second line states that it was the function `a()` that was called, this could include its arguments.
 The third line then repeats this pattern, stating the line number where `b2()` was called inside `a()`.
 This continues until the call to `traceback.print_stack()` is reached.

 You may see stack traces like this when an unhandled exception is thrown by your code.